nerai/CMenu/doc/input.md

 ## Passive mode

-By default, input is handled in prompting mode, i.e. CMenu will actively prompt the user for required input and read their console input.
+By default, input is handled in prompting mode, i.e. a menu will actively prompt the user for required input and read their console input.

 This behavior may be undesirable if you want closer control, for instance: